sammchardy/python-binance/docs/withdraw.rst

 Make sure you enable Withdrawal permissions for your API Key to use this call.

-You must have withdrawn to the address through the website and approved the withdraw via email before you can withdraw using the API.
+You must have withdrawn to the address through the website and approved the withdrawal via email before you can withdraw using the API.

 Raises a `BinanceWithdrawException <binance.html#binance.exceptions.BinanceWithdrawException>`_ if the withdraw fails.